kuntoro-adi/opencv-mapcolor/docs/index.md

 }
 {% endhighlight %}

 The function for multi-channel is shown in the following.
+It is implemented as using single channel ```mapIntensity``` for each image channel.

 {% highlight c++ %}
 /// Function to map between two ranges of intensities.